 But what does it take to become a mountaineer as opposed to a hiker?
 And how should you go about taking on your first big mountaineering peaks?

-In this post on mountain climbing for beginners, we’ll answer the above questions and provide further insights into developing the technical skills necessary to tackle testier and more vertical terrain.
+In this post, we’ll answer the above questions and provide further insights into developing the technical skills necessary to tackle testier and more vertical terrain.
 Even better, we’ll also suggest 6 peaks around the globe that are ideal for beginners where you can get that first big climb under your belt.

 Table of Contents